 12. Entering Emerging Markets Digitally – Better Late Than Never

 The growth of emerging markets gives rise to millions of consumers that have higher spending power.
 With this comes the endless potential for digital platforms that can further bring more choices and communication channels to consumers.

 The gap is still huge for brands who plan to enter emerging markets digitally.
 This is because of the consumer population, of which majority falls into the Millennial bracket, who demands more premium and exclusive products.

 In Asia, Lazada has been dominating the e-commerce business and valued at $1.3 billion.
 Despite this high valuation, it is still expected to grow rapidly in the years to come.

 13. Increase ROI With A Digital Data-Driven Approach

 Data-driven marketing utilises customer-related data to deliver the right message to the right audience, at the right time, and drive the right consumer behaviour.
 The beauty of this approach is that everything is measured and you will see which areas you need to improve on, and it also eliminates ineffective marketing.

 The approach allows businesses to spend less money with maximised results by not having to cast a wide net regarding advertising and avoids wasteful spending.
 Read more about this topic in our article “Future Proof Your Business By Using These 6 Data-Driven Marketing Strategies.”
-Here’s also a video that talks more about this approach:

 With all these digital trends booming this year, which one are you planning to use for your company?
 Let us know in the comments below which digital trend excites you the most.